 To fine tune the loss, one opens another trading account with a new stock broker, with left out $ 20,000, without analyzing the reasons for loss carry on doing aforesaid blunders.

 LEARN TO DEAL THE FOLLOWING MENACE TO BE SUCCESSFUL IN STOCK TRADING.

 Presuming stock market is a gambling: People presume stock market is a gambling, so they want to make quick income out of it.
 Wrong predictions and expectations are common factors of negative influence.
 Some investors and investment companies cheat traders by artificially inflating prices through corrupt management, with gray business practices.
-The future and trend of the stock market at all times unpredictable, no one can exactly predict the future for any company, environment change due to macro, internal environment, political and competition.
+The future and trend of the stock market is at all times unpredictable, no one can exactly predict the future for any company, environment change due to macro, internal environment, political and competition.

-Conclusion: Finally one should have clear knowledge and adhere the standard exit technique to avoid loss.
-Various studies on stock market often concluded that, retail/individual investors are the last few people to buy the stock.
+Finally one should have clear knowledge and adhere to the standard exit technique to avoid loss.
+Various studies on the stock market often concluded that retail/individual investors are the last few people to buy the stock.
 It is during the peak time, such stocks experience sell off pressure due to profit booking activities by professional investors.
 The value of the investment now takes a smack and investors cling on their investment in the hope of experiencing the peak again.
 The common nature of aversion for loss makes them sell their investments at the initial sign of recovery.
-It is evident that investors incur losses due to lack of discipline and knowledge, while investing in stock market.
+It is evident that investors incur losses due to lack of discipline and knowledge, while investing in the stock market.
 One can be a successful player if they encompass the aforesaid ingredients.